nvrsw/homepage/content/en/support/ip-cameras.md

 This is network IP camera vendors supported by EMSTONE NVR.

-The tested models and firmware versions are also described.
+※ The audio output, tested models and firmware versions are also described.

 Vendor |   A/O   | Models / Firmwares
 ------ | :-----: | ------------------